observIQ/bindplane-op-action/internal/client/README.md

-This package (and its config sub-package) replicates the BindPlane client and config packages as closely as possible.
+This package (and its config sub-package) replicates the Bindplane client and config packages as closely as possible.